Post updated June 27, 2018

 We must dig into the conflicting arguments and search for points of agreement which in class warfare are hidden by black-or-white statements.
 For instance, do the have-nots want everyone to earn the exact same amount no matter their effort?
 No. On the other hand, do the haves want the poor to stay poor?
 No, they want them to work, earn more, and provide the labor for companies.

 Change must be dealt with.
 We can’t let inflammatory words derail thought.
 Change is always coming from demographic, from technological, and from international forces.
-They can only be ignored to our detriment in being able to adjust to new situations.
+Change can only be ignored to our detriment, as it diminished our ability to adjust to new situations.